ahorahna/Algorithm_DastaStructure/README.md

-a course of K-digital training affiliate with DAVIAN
+a course of K-digital training affiliated with DAVIAN